nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **A:**

-  * Can be allowed only if the current behavior causes the software to _misbehave_ (i.e., crash, give incorrect results, store inconsistent data, or make it unusable for typical users).
+  * **Can be allowed only if the current behavior causes the software to _misbehave_** (i.e., crash, give <popover content="i.e., the result given by the app differs from the result that matches the user input">incorrect results</popover>, store <popover content="i.e., the same data item is stored as different values in multiple places, or the value stored by the app is different from the one given by the user">inconsistent data</popover>, or make it unusable for typical users).
-  * Accepting seemingly 'unsuitable' values for an input (e.g., accepting numbers for a person name, empty value as a parameter):<br>
+  * **Accepting seemingly 'unsuitable' values** for an input (e.g., accepting numbers for a person name, empty value as a parameter):<br>
     This is not considered 'incorrect' (giving more freedom to the user is not necessarily incorrect) unless those unsuitable values causes the application to misbehave.
+  * **Accepting supposedly invalid values** (e.g., end date is earlier than start date; February 30th) is, while not ideal, not necessarily incorrect either (i.e., adopting a [garbage-in garbage-out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) approach to input validation).
+However, if such data can make other things go haywire (e.g., crash the app, corrupt the data file), accepting them can be considered a bug, and fixed.
+  * **Rejecting valid inputs** is a bug and can be fixed, unless such data is not expected to be used (in normal usage), or if a reasonable workaround exists (e.g., not accepting `s/o` in a person name is a problem but until it is supported, users can be asked to use a workaround such as using `s o` or `son of`).
-  * Validity checks on edits to the data file:<br>
+  * **Validity checks on edits to the data file**:<br>
     As per AB3 UG (which states the current level of support for editing the data file manually), only valid edits will be supported.
 If the file is invalid, the app will start with an empty file (not crash).
 You may rectify only if the current level of support doesn't meet that bar.
 Furthermore, you may state in the UG that certain incorrect edits to the datafile can result in unexpected behaviors, and caution users to edit the file only if they know what they are doing.
-  * Handling extraneous inputs (e.g., extra parameters, repeated parameters etc.) in commands:<br>
+  * **Handling extraneous inputs** (e.g., extra parameters, repeated parameters etc.) in commands:<br>
     The command 'forgiving' these extraneous inputs (i.e., giving an output same as or similar to if those inputs are not present) is not incorrect.
 You can mention in the UG that such inputs will be ignored.
 AB3 already does a similar thing for some commands.
 Any special handling of such inputs can be left as a future enhancement.
 </panel>